destinationyyf/Digits-Recognition/README.md

 # Digits-Recognition

 The techniques used in the project is EM algorithm under assumptions of mixture Gaussian.
-When two specific digits are chosen, basically we assume these two digits' pictures originate from $M$ different Gaussian distributions separately ($2M$ Gaussians in all), and use training set by means of EM to determine the mean and variance of every normal distribution, along with the probability of allocating a new picture into these distributions.
+When two specific digits are chosen, basically we assume these two digits' pictures originate from `M` different Gaussian distributions separately (`2M` Gaussians in all), and use training set by means of EM to determine the mean and variance of every normal distribution, along with the probability of allocating a new picture into these distributions.
 Then we classify pictures of both digits in test set based on MLE.

 This project contains four files.